Macmillan Precinct Masterplan

 • Why is the Town trying so hard to convince us that the Leisure centre at 35 years of age is beyond its useful life and should be replaced while at the same time the Town is trying to introduce laws to force people in Vic Park and East Vic Park to keep living in and maintaining their 100 year old houses?

-Vince Maxwell asked almost 4 years ago
+Vince Maxwell asked over 4 years ago

 Hi Vince,